29 June 2023

 The Coral Triangle is the nursery of the seas, home to 76% of the world’s coral species, six of the world’s seven marine turtle species, and at least 2,228 reef fish species.

-WWF-Australia works in this global centre of marine biodiversity to reduce the threats from unsustainable fishing, poorly planned development, and climate change.
+WWF-Australia works in this global centre of marine biodiversity to reduce the threats from unsustainable fishing, poorly planned development, and global heating.

 Coral reef and sea life.